Glue-Software-Engineering-AG/msghandler/README.md

 ## Build the image for development

-To build the Docker imagage locally for development
+To build the Docker image locally for development

 docker build . --file Dockerfile --tag gluech/msghandler:dev